 We just reported on a leak that is supposed to show the iPhone 12 Pro Max.
 Now there are reports that the iPhone 12 series will not be released before November.

-The news page Reuters reports on a new forecast that was published in connection with an evaluation of Apple shares (WKN 865985) by Goldman Sachs.
-As a result, the investment bank has downgraded the world's most valuable brand from "Neutral" to "Sell" and set the price target from $250 to $233.
-The effects of the COVID-19 crisis have severely slowed the economy in general - technology companies like Apple are also affected - explained Goldman Sachs analyst Rod Hall.
-According to this, iPhone sales are expected to fall by around 36 percent in the third quarter of 2020.
+The news page Reuters reports on a new forecast published in conjunction with a valuation of Apple stock (WKN 865985) by Goldman Sachs.
+As a result, the investment bank downgraded the world's most valuable brand from "Neutral" to "Sell" and raised its price target from $250 to $233.
+The effects of the COVID-19 crisis have severely slowed the economy in general – including technology companies like Apple – explained Goldman Sachs analyst Rod Hall.
+According to the forecast, iPhone sales are expected to decline by around 36 percent in the third quarter of 2020.

 Loyalty to the brand is not at risk